Skip to content

 ## Community Resources

-The best way to start writing a new guide for these sections is to choose an existing one as an example.
+The best way to start writing a new guide for these sections is to review several guides in your category, then choose an existing one or two as an example.

 1. Find a comparable guide in one of the subdirectories.
 Choose a guide whose service is similar to yours.

-3. Copy the headings of the body content as appropriate.
+2. Copy the headings of the body content as appropriate.
 This should match the structure of other guides of that type.
 For example, a deployment guide should have a step-by-step “How to Deploy” section.
-A migration guide should have “Key Similarities” and “Key Differences” sections.

-4. Add your own content and instructions, following the style of existing guides.
-Please consult our writing and style guide for more guidance.
+3. Add your own content and instructions, following the style of existing guides.
+Please consult our writing and style guide for more guidance and see our custom component reference for help using common guide components such as <Steps>, <PackageManagerTabs>, and <FileTree>.